- Metabolic type (fast or slow) via the calcium:phosphorus ratio

-- Stress supportive mineral balance via the sodium:potassium ratio
+- Stress supportive mineral balance (think always stressed, fight or flight syndrome) via the sodium:potassium ratio

-- Thyroid supportive mineral balance via the calcium:potassium ratio
+- Thyroid supportive mineral balance (think fatigue, brain fog, sluggish digestion, weight issues) via the calcium:potassium ratio

-- Hormone supportive mineral balance via the zinc:copper ratio
+- Hormone supportive mineral balance (think PMS, hormonal imbalance) via the zinc:copper ratio

-- Adrenal supportive mineral balance via the sodium:magnesium ratio
+- Adrenal supportive mineral balance (think always tired, feel run down) via the sodium:magnesium ratio

-- Blood sugar supportive mineral balance via the calcium:magnesium ratio
+- Blood sugar supportive mineral balance (think hangry, moody, energy dips during the day) via the calcium:magnesium ratio

 Significant Ratios — What do they represent?